 (5) Any emissions due to malfunctions, unplanned shutdowns, and ensuing start-ups that are, or may be in excess of applicable emission limitations shall be reported to the NDEQ in accordance with Condition II.(A)(2)(a).

 (B) This permit is issued for a fixed term of five (5) years.
-A renewal application shall be submitted to the NDEQ a minimum of six (6) months and a maximum of eighteen (18) months before permit expiration.
-Provided their application is submitted within the above timeframe, the source may continue to operate without a permit from the date the application is determined to be complete until final action on the application is taken by the NDEQ (Title 129, Chapter 8, Section 003, and Chapter 7, Sections 002.06 and 003.04).

-(C) The permittee shall comply with all conditions of this permit.
-Any permit noncompliance shall constitute a violation of the Nebraska Environmental Protection Act and the Federal Clean Air Act, and is grounds for enforcement action; permit termination, revocation and reissuance, or modification; or for denial of a permit renewal application (Title 129, Chapter 8, Sections 007.01 and 015).
+A timely renewal application is one that is submitted to the NDEQ a minimum of six (6) months and a maximum of eighteen (18) months before permit expiration.
+Provided a timely and complete renewal application has been submitted, the conditions of this permit shall continue until the effective date of a new permit.
+(Title 129, Chapter 8, Section 003 and Chapter 7, Section 002.06) (C) The permittee shall comply with all conditions of this permit.
+Any permit noncompliance shall constitute a violation of the Nebraska Environmental Protection Act and/or the Federal Clean Air Act, and is grounds for enforcement action; permit termination, revocation and reissuance, or modification; or for denial of a permit renewal application (Title 129, Chapter 8, Sections 007.01 and 015).

-(D) It shall not be a defense for a permittee in an enforcement action to claim that it would have been necessary to halt or reduce the permitted activity in order to maintain compliance with the conditions of this permit (Title 129, Chapter 8, Section 007.02 and 015).
+(D) It shall not be a defense for a permittee in an enforcement action to claim that it would have been necessary to halt or reduce the permitted activity in order to maintain compliance with the conditions of this permit (Title 129, Chapter 8, Sections 007.02 and 015).

 (E) This permit may be modified; revoked, reopened, and reissued; or terminated for cause in accordance with Title 129 and Title 115, Rules of Practice and Procedure.
-The filing of a request by the permittee for a permit modification, revocation and reissuance, or termination, or of a notification of planned changes or anticipated noncompliance does not supersede any permit condition (Title 129, Chapter 8, Section 007.03 and 015).
+The filing of a request by the permittee for a permit modification, revocation and reissuance, or termination, or of a notification of planned changes or anticipated noncompliance does not supersede any permit condition (Title 129, Chapter 8, Sections 007.03 and 015).

 (F) Conditions under which this permit will be reopened, revoked and reissued or terminated during its term for cause, include but are not limited to (Title 129, Chapter 15, Section 006.01 and Chapter 8, Sections 010 and 015):